 The NPA has kept track of the attempts by these groups to hack the exchanges via phishing emails.
 For example, they have reported that at least 25 employees from one of the South Korean exchanges received emails from North Korean IP addresses.

 In one such case, the hackers were able to make away with at least $5m in Bitcoin and a number of other cryptocurrencies.
 What this shows is that it is incumbent on the exchanges to make sure that they train their staff to easily spot phishing emails and not respond to them.

 Likely to Continue

-The routine of North Korean hackers trying to target Bitcoin exchanges is likely to only increase.
+The routine of North Koreans hacking Bitcoin exchanges is likely to only increase.
 There are two main reasons.
 One is that the North Korean regime is increasingly becoming cash starved.
 As more sanctions are put in place, the need for external funds increases.

 Secondly, as the price of cryptocurrencies advance to record highs, so too does the returns that a rouge regime can get from hacking exchanges.
 According to the Fire Eye cybersecurity firm, the hacking is used…

 …as a means of evading sanctions and obtaining hard [safe haven] currencies to fund the regime